brianmueller/cssi-curriculum/_lessons/git/02-git-basic-workflow.md

 *You only need to include the -u in # 4 if it is the first time you are pushing a commit to this specific repo.*

 Now your changes have been added to the Forked Repo in your Github account.
-At any time you can enter **git status** to see whether you have any changes that are not yet commited or whether your local repo is current with the master.
+At any time you can enter **git status** to see whether you have any changes that are not yet committed or whether your local repo is current with the master.

 ## If you want to create a pull request (to tell the original owner of the repo to check out your changes)